MyMemoryChat/LLM_agent/prompt_template/IMAGE_RECOGNITION/IMAGE_RECOGNITION.md

 -Goal-
     Add an Image element to a neo4j for a given image and its descriptions.
+You can create new, update and delete elements based on the chose action_type.

 -Instructions-
     You run in a loop of Thought, Action, PAUSE, Observation.